ya-web/wp-plugin-tb-algolia/README.md

-WpAlgolia
+wp-plugin-tb-algolia
 -----------------------------

 ## Installation

-1. Extract the archive in a folder named `algolia` in the `wp-content/plugins` directory of your WordPress instance
+1. Add this plugin to a folder named `wp-plugin-tb-algolia` in the `wp-content/plugins` directory of your WordPress instance
 2. Enable the plugin from your admin Plugins page
 3. Add 2 constants to your wp-config.php file: `ALGOLIA_APPLICATION_ID` & `ALGOLIA_ADMIN_API_KEY`
 4. Add 1 constant to determine the environment prefix for your indices: `ALGOLIA_PREFIX`

 ## What is already provided

 We provided you with some code for the `Posts` to get you started with building an indexing pipeline.